tshombe-pimpcityclothing/arch-devcontainer-features/README.md

 }
 ```

+Additional options can be found in the [feature documentation](src/docker-in-docker/README.md).

 ### docker-outside-of-docker

 Docker outside of Docker re-uses the host docker socket, adding the Docker CLI to a container.
 This feature invokes a script to enable using a forwarded Docker socket within a container to run Docker commands.